 In case of suspicion of serious irregularities or illegalities it is recommended that the employee contacts his or her manager or the HR or staff representative.
-If this is not an option, KEA's whistle-blower line should be used.
-The contact person who handles the inquiries is impartial and is not subject to the organisational hierarchy in the processing of cases under the whistle-blower line.
+If this is not an option, KEA's Whistle-blower Line should be used.

+The contact person who handles the inquiries is impartial and is not subject to the organisational hierarchy in the processing of cases under the Whistle-blower Line.
 In addition, the contact person cannot be dismissed without the involvement of the board.

-If you submit information to the whistle-blower line, it will be assumed that you have knowledge or justified suspicion that serious matters have been committed.
+If you submit information to the Whistle-blower Line, it will be assumed that you have knowledge or justified suspicion that serious matters have been committed.

 These are serious matters if the information relates to offenses and non-compliance with legal obligations, danger to the health and safety of individuals, danger to the environment, serious cases of neglect and the like.
 Information for the whistle blower scheme can be submitted in various ways:

 - Orally

 - In writing

 - Scanned

 - Copied

 - Recorded, etc.

 KEA uses an external partner (Whistle-blowing Center) to secure the data reported via the whistle-blower portal.

-The whole process is encrypted, and password-protected, and it is possible to contact the whistle-blower line anonymously.
-It can lead to negative employment law consequences if it turns out that an employee at KEA has committed serious negligence.
-To report to the Whistle Blower Line please use the following link: www.report.whistleb.com/kea Rikke Sjöblom Nielsen, HR Consultant Katrine Thostrup Thomsen, HR Manager The line gives employees the possibility to pass on knowledge about illegalities at KEA without fear of legal consequences to their employment.
+The whole process is encrypted, and password-protected, and it is possible to contact the Whistle-blower Line anonymously.

+According to labour market law, it can lead to negative consequences if it turns out that an employee at KEA has committed serious negligence.

+To report the Whistle-blower Line please use the following link: report.whistleb.com/kea

+Rikke Sjöblom Nielsen, HR Consultant Katrine Thostrup Thomsen, HR Manager

+The line gives employees

+the possibility to pass on

+knowledge about illegalities

+at KEA without fear of

+negative consequences to

+their employment.